Why Film in Hungary?

 Visa Requirements for Film Crews

 Hungary is part of the Schengen Area, making access straightforward.
 Visa type depends on length of stay and project scope; we plan applications early to keep approvals on time.
-Note: The new Entry/Exit System (EES) begins October 2025, replacing passport stamps with digital registration.
+Note: The EU Entry/Exit System (EES) is being phased in, with full implementation across all Schengen borders from April 2026, replacing passport stamps with digital registration.

 EU/EEA Citizens

-No visa required.
+No visa or work permit required.
 Freedom to work throughout Hungary with valid ID or passport.

 Schengen Visa Countries